Eurovision Young Musicians 1992

-The Eurovision Young Musicians 1992 was the sixth edition of the Eurovision Young Musicians, held at Cirque Royal in Brussels, Belgium, on 9 June 1992.
-Organised by the European Broadcasting Union (EBU) and host broadcaster Radio Télévision Belge Francophone (RTBF), musicians from eight countries participated in the televised final.
-Eighteen countries took part in the competition.
-All participants performed a classical piece of their choice accompanied by the Belgian National Orchestra, conducted by Ronald Zollman. and made their début, while and decided not to participate.
+Eurovision Young Musicians 1992 was the 6th edition of Eurovision Young Musicians.
+It consisted of two semi-finals on 3 and 4 June and a final on 9 June 1992, held at Cirque Royal in Brussels, Belgium, and presented by Marie-Françoise Renson.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Radio Télévision Belge Francophone (RTBF).
+The Belgian National Orchestra conducted by Ronald Zollman accompanied all competing performers.